 What are the Different Types of Land Surveys?

-There are dozens of subtle distinctions in land surveying techniques and different types of surveying for different project needs.
-Below we have listed a few common types of surveys that you may consider, depending on your unique project needs.
+There are dozens of subtle distinctions in land surveying techniques and different types of surveys required for different project needs.
+Below we have listed a few common types of surveys that you may know or should investigate, depending on your unique project needs.

-Cadastral surveys are used to determine the location of boundary lines of your site.
-Also known as Boundary or Title surveys, this survey is conducted under the provisions and regulations governed by The Surveyor General Victoria and both State ‘Statute law’ and ‘common law’.
+Cadastral surveys are used to determine the location of property boundary lines of your property.
+Also known as Title Boundary, Title Re-establishment or Investigation surveys, this survey is conducted under the provisions and regulations governed by The Surveyor General Victoria and both State ‘Statute law’ and ‘common law’.

-Boundary surveys in Australia must be performed or supervised by a practicing licensed surveyor and must comply with the regulations and guidelines for performing and preparing the drawings, plans and survey documents.
+Title Boundary surveys in Australia must be performed or supervised by a practicing licensed surveyor and must comply with the regulations and guidelines for performing and preparing the drawings, survey plans and documents.

-Boundary surveys capture the perimeters of the property, and give insight on the neighbouring estates that are connected with your site.
+Boundary surveys capture the perimeters of the property and to identify any encumbrances, easements or restrictions on the Title.
 This type of survey is primarily concerned with the ownership of land and the definition of property boundaries.

-A boundary survey would cost in the range of $1,400 to $7,500 in Victoria depending on the size of the land parcel and complexity of the survey.
+A boundary survey would cost in the range of $900 to $2,500 in Victoria depending on the size of the land parcel and if there are any existing structures on the property.
 Some parcels of land are difficult to access and traverse due to vegetation, trees or uneven terrain.
-Some blocks have not been cleared and it is difficult to access the natural surface (ground) to establish property boundaries, hence it will take a surveyor a longer amount of time to complete the survey.
+Some have not been cleared and it is difficult to access the natural surface (ground) to establish property boundaries, hence it will take a surveyor a longer amount of time to complete the survey.

 Subdivision or Title Consolidation Survey

-Subdividing can be a complex as you need to consider placement of boundaries and services such as gas, water and sewage lines when dividing a plot of land.
+Subdividing can be a complex as you need to consider placement of boundaries and services such as gas, water and sewage lines when dividing a parcel of land.

 A subdivision survey (also known as “Title Consolidation Survey“) helps ensure that the pipelines, gas and water connections are properly placed within the property.
 These surveys adhere to the local property planning and land development regulations.

-A subdivision survey can cost in the range of $3,000 to $6,500 in Victoria depending on the size of the land parcel and complexity of the sub-division.
+A subdivision survey can cost from $3,500 and above in Victoria depending on the number of lots to be divided, the size of the land parcel the complexity of the sub-division.

 Feature and Level

 A feature survey, also known as a detail survey, is a survey to locate all the site features including adjoining property details.
-This includes establishing the levels on the property and features on or near the site including trees, fences, roofs, windows, gutters, kerbs and street details.
+This includes establishing the levels on the property and features on or near the site including trees, fences, roofs, gutters, windows, curbs and street details.

-This type of survey gives architects, developers and designers an understanding of the existing features on a property to comply with town planning regulations.
+This type of survey gives architects, developers and designers an understanding of the existing features and heights within a property to comply with town planning regulations.

-Topographic surveys provide insight on the terrain, soil type and other topographical features.
-This would include the elevation of landforms, the height, depth and size of buildings etc.
+Topographic surveys provide insight on the terrain, natural surface and other topographical features.
+This would include the elevation of land, terrain features, depth and size of buildings etc.

-Topographical surveys are typically conducted for creating 3D maps and models of the property.
-At Avian Australia, we usually use 3D LiDAR scanners for these surveys or drones and photogrammetry methods.
+Topographical surveys are typically conducted for creating 3D terrain maps and drawings of the property or land features.
+At Avian Australia, we usually use 3D LiDAR scanners for these surveys or drones and photogrammetry.

-These surveys help determine the environmental conditions in and around the site such as soil type, ground measurements, land depressions etc.
+These surveys help determine the environmental conditions in and around the site such as natural surface levels, ground measurements, land depressions etc.

-A topographic survey would cost in the range of $1,800 to $2,500 depending on the size of the land parcel and complexity of the survey.
+A topographic survey would cost in the range of $1,800 to $10,500 depending on the size of the land parcel, equipment and overall complexity of the survey.

 Once the onsite work is completed and all observations and measurements have been recorded and cross checked.
-The RAW data needs to be converted into meaningful plans, maps, models or drawings for various uses.
+The data needs to be converted into meaningful plans, maps, models or drawings.
+This of course is a desktop process and takes time to complete to ensure the conversion is accurate.
 Below are some common types of post production services we offer in the fields of surveying, mapping and laser scanning.

 Point Cloud / 3D Modelling

-From our laser scan or photogrammetric point clouds our 3D team converts into a 3D model or drafts CAD/BIM drawings for use in industry standard software applications.
-Our team creates all types of drawings: level, section, plan or elevation views of the terrain, building or interior.
+From our laser scans and photogrammetric point clouds our 3D team converts point clouds into a geometrically accurate 3D model or CAD/BIM drawings for use in industry standard software applications.
+Our team creates all types of as-built drawings: floor plans, elevations, section, reflected ceiling plans, break lines and feature surveys of the terrain, building, facade or interior.

 Our post-production team have over 10 years experience in professional editing and can create impressive and engaging video content for your project, business or sales and marketing campaigns.
 These are great for attracting investors to your project, winning new business and generally promoting your business or experience.
 Many clients don’t think of adding video to their projects until later but its best to plan and incorporate filming into the project pipeline so we can capture time-lapse, events, progress and build the story along with the building itself!